What Is a Tradeline and How Does It Impact My Credit Score?

 Accounts in bad standing may have a negative impact

 Accounts in bad standing make up the negative information on your credit report, and generally hurt your credit score.
-These are credit accounts that are unpaid, especially to the extent of being considered delinquency or going to collections, that have late or missing payments, high amounts of outstanding debt or high credit utilization ratios.
+These can include credit accounts that are unpaid, especially to the extent of being considered delinquency or going to collections, that have late or missing payments, and things like foreclosures or repossessions.

 Some examples of accounts in bad standing may include: